lammps/lammps/doc/src/delete_atoms.rst

 For style *random* a subset of eligible atoms are deleted.
 Which atoms to delete are chosen randomly using the specified random number *seed*.
-In all cases, which atoms are deleted may vary when running on different numbers of processors.
+Which atoms are deleted may vary when running on different numbers of processors.

-For *ranstyle* = *fraction*, the specified fraction *value*(0.0 to 1.0) of eligible atoms are deleted.
-If the *flag* is set to no/off/0, then the number of deleted atoms will be approximate, but the operation will always be fast.
-If instead the *flag* is set to yes/on/1, then the number deleted will be match the requested fraction as close as possible, but for very large systems the selection of deleted atoms will take additional time to determine.
+For *ranstyle* = *fraction*, the specified fractional *value* (0.0 to 1.0) of eligible atoms are deleted.
+If *eflag* is set to *no*, then the number of deleted atoms will be approximate, but the operation will be fast.
+If *eflag* is set to *yes*, then the number deleted will match the requested fraction, but for large systems the selection of deleted atoms may take additional time to determine.

 For *ranstyle* = *count*, the specified integer *value* is the number of eligible atoms are deleted.
-If the *flag* is set to no/off/0, then if the requested number is larger then the number of eligible atoms, a warning is issued and only the eligible atoms are deleted instead of the requested *value*.
-If the *flag* is set to yes/on/1, an error is triggered instead and LAMMPS will exit.
-For very large systems the selection of atoms to delete may take additional time same as for requesting the exact fraction with time as *pstyle* = *fraction*.
+If *eflag* is set to *no*, then if the requested number is larger then the number of eligible atoms, a warning is issued and only the eligible atoms are deleted instead of the requested *value*.
+If *eflag* is set to *yes*, an error is triggered instead and LAMMPS will exit.
+For large systems the selection of atoms to delete may take additional time to determine, the same as for requesting an exact fraction with *pstyle* = *fraction*.

-Which atoms are eligible for deletion for style *partial* is determined by the specified *group-ID* and *region-ID*.
+Which atoms are eligible for deletion for style *random* is determined by the specified *group-ID* and *region-ID*.
 To be eligible, an atom must be in both the specified group and region.
 If *group-ID* = all, there is effectively no group criterion.
 If *region-ID* is specified as NULL, no region criterion is imposed.

 For style *variable*, all atoms for which the atom-style variable with the given name evaluates to non-zero will be deleted.
 Additional atoms